Hey! tell us all the things👋

 Design is solving problems, not drawing pictures

-Now, let’s look at how you can learn UI/UX design independently.
+Now, let’s explore how to learn UI/UX design on your own.

 Steps for UI/UX Self Study